Nevada City Unanimously Approves Police Enforcement Of Mask Guidelines

-NEVADA CITY (CBS13) — The Nevada City city council unanimously passed new fines for people not following mask guidelines Wednesday, authorizing its police department to enforce the policy.
+NEVADA CITY (CBS13) — The Nevada City city council unanimously passed new fines for people not following mask guidelines Wednesday, allowing its police department to enforce the policy.

 This controversial vote comes hours after the Greater Sacramento region, which includes Nevada City, learned it will be under a stay-at-home order starting Friday for the next three weeks.